Donaim/miseq-workflow-pres/slides.md

 <!--
 Hello everyone.

-In this talk I want to walk through the MiSeq-based workflow that takes us from a requisition to either a tropism report or an intactness analysis.
+In this talk I want to walk through the MiSeq-based workflow that takes us from a requisition to either a tropism/resistance report or an intactness analysis.

 I am not going to give a step-by-step SOP or a MiSeq troubleshooting guide.
 Instead, I want to focus on why the pipeline is shaped the way it is, and why we chose the particular intermediate states that we did.